 Should I declutter emotional items alone?

-Yes, but sometimes a trusted friend provides support and perspective.
+Yeah, sometimes a friend you trust provides comfort and perspective.

-What if my partner doesn’t want to declutter sentimental things?
+What to do if my partner won't declutter sentimental items?

 Respect their items; lead by example with your own.